MatiasManevi/mashgin_challenge/README.md

 This project is a coding challenge proposed and created for that sole purpose by Mashgin.

-The objective of the challenge is to create a simple checkout Order System web app for a restaurant.
+The goal of the challenge is to create a simple checkout Order System web app for a restaurant.

 Users will be able to:
 - See menu items